-The citizens of Bokeelia are very well educated compared to the average community in the nation: 36.21% of adults in Bokeelia have a bachelor's degree or even advanced degree.
+The citizens of Bokeelia are slightly better educated than the national average of 21.84% for all cities and towns, with 24.12% of adults in Bokeelia having a bachelor's degree or advanced degree.

 The people who call Bokeelia home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Bokeelia residents report their race to be White.
-Important ancestries of people in Bokeelia include Scottish, Irish, English, and French .
+The greatest number of Bokeelia residents report their race to be White, followed by Native American.
+Important ancestries of people in Bokeelia include German, English, Irish, French, and Italian.

 The most common language spoken in Bokeelia is English.
-Other important languages spoken here include French and African languages.
+Other important languages spoken here include Spanish and Italian.